 It sends a message to the peripheral to communicate that data transfer is complete, irrespective of the security state of the corresponding PNS bit.

+DMAFLUSHP

-DMAFLUSHP It clears the state of the peripheral and sends a message to the peripheral to resend its level status, irrespective of the security state of the corresponding PNS bit.
-A channel thread is in the Secure state it enables the DMAC to perform on-secure AXI accesses.
+It clears the state of the peripheral and sends a message to the peripheral to resend its level status, irrespective of the security state of the corresponding PNS bit.

+When a DMA channel thread is in the Secure state it enables the DMAC to perform secure and non-secure AXI accesses.